Selecting the Right Floor for You

-If you’re like most homeowners, these are the rooms where you spend the most time relaxing or hanging out together.
-You’ll want to balance comfort with your home’s architectural style and your decor.
+If you are like most homeowners, these are the rooms where you spend the most time relaxing or hanging out together.
+You will want to balance comfort with your home’s architectural style and your decor.
 If you want a cozy space, carpet is a great option.
-If you’re creating a more formal space, or have other elements like a fireplace surround you want your floor to complement, consider options like natural or engineered hardwood and tile.
+If you are creating a more formal space, or have other elements like a fireplace surround you want your floor to complement, consider options like natural or engineered hardwood and tile.
 Young kids or pets?
-Ask your specialist to recommend stain-resistant materials.
+Ask your RiteRug Flooring Expert to recommend stain-resistant materials.
 Lots of windows?
 Think about fade-resistance.
 And since living spaces generally have a larger area than other rooms, measure the dimensions of your space and consider your budget.

 Where food is involved, hard surfaces are generally better.
-Consider durability (so many chair legs!), stain resistance (who dropped that sauce-covered meatball?) and ease of cleaning (daily crumb patrol).
+Consider durability, stain resistance and ease of cleaning.
 But the choice between hardwoods, tile, luxury vinyl options, and laminate depends a lot on your style and budget.
 Think bamboo plank in a minimalist space, ceramic tile under a Tuscan trestle-table, or wood-look luxury vinyl that complements your antique hutch.
 If your dining room opens onto your kitchen or living room, consider the view into these spaces as well.

-These spaces funnel people through your home, so they’re definitely high-traffic areas.
-They’re great places to add some texture or patterns that can draw the eye up and help disguise dirt.
-Carpet can reduce the noise of footsteps if you have squeaky stairs or dogs (or kids!) that chase each other everywhere.
+Hallways and stairs funnel people through your home, so they are definitely high-traffic areas.
+They are also great places to add some texture or patterns that can draw the eye up and help disguise dirt.
+Carpet or a stair runner can reduce the noise of footsteps and add an element of safety if you have an active household.
 Also think about the view into other rooms.
-If the hallway or stairwell leads directly to rooms that all have the same flooring type, consider using that type of flooring here for visual consistency.
+If your hallway or stair lead directly to rooms that all have the same flooring type, consider using that type of flooring here for visual consistency.

 Finished basements are often used as family lounging or recreation spaces.
-If you’re using yours as a game room or bar, hard surface flooring might be a good choice for chasing ping pong balls or pulling up a barstool.
-But if it’s your home theatre space, you might prefer the comfort of carpet.
-You’ll want to consider if the space is waterproofed, since moisture exposure is common in basements.
+If you are using yours as a game room or bar, hard surface flooring might be a good choice for chasing ping pong balls or pulling up a barstool.
+But if it’s your home theater space, you might prefer the comfort of carpet.
+You will want to consider if the space is waterproofed, since moisture exposure is common in basements.
 Many people prioritize affordability in basements, especially when the space is large, which makes beautiful and durable laminate a popular choice.